Frequently Asked Questions

 - The primary benefit we offer as a GMO is the eligibility to participate in our premier equine events, attend our Social Affairs and participate in our Year-end awards program.

-- Eligibility to register any recognized show results in Region 3 with the Society for year-end awards
+- Eligibility to register any schooling or recognized Dressage show results with the Society for year-end awards

 - Automatically receive year end awards